 A U.S. official told CNN that co-pilot Fariq Abdul Hamid’s cell phone was on and made contact with a cell tower in Malaysia about the time the plane disappeared from radar.

-However, the U.S. official -- who cited information shared by Malaysian investigators -- said there was no evidence Hamid had tried to make a call.
+However, the U.S. official – who cited information shared by Malaysian investigators – said there was no evidence the first officer, Fariq Abdul Hamid, had tried to make a call.

 U.S. officials familiar with the investigation told CNN they have been told that no other cell phones were picked up by the Penang tower.